 While the Jenifer Graham case is not the only challenge that has found its way into court, it remains the most thorough treatment of the possibilities of litigation challenging mandatory classroom dissection.
 The outcome surpassed its intention, giving relief to this student and ultimately to all students in the state of California by prompting the passage of a student choice law.

-Since that time, eight additional states have passed laws that guarantee students the right to refuse to dissect in a classroom without penalty.
+Since that time, 13 additional states have passed laws that guarantee students the right to refuse to dissect in a classroom without penalty, as well as numerous states that have adopted policies that directly or indirectly permit students to opt out of dissection.
 Only Florida’s law predates California.
 NAVS has actively lobbied for the passage of each of these bills and continues to promote the passage of student choice bills—and policies—around the country.